myflowpl/generator-angular-flow/README.md

 yo angular-flow
 ```

-Run `npm run watch` and go to localhost:8080 to see the app running with live relad
+Run `npm run start`
+and go to `localhost:8080/webpack-dev-server/` to see the app running with live reload

 Now you are ready to start developing your app.

 ## Scripts
 Helpful scripts ready for you to start your work

-    npm run watch   to watch files for changes and build for dev.
+    npm run start   to watch files for changes and build for dev.
-    npm run server  to run a dev server.
+    npm run watch    watch for changes and build it to /dist/.
-    npm build       build for production.
+    npm run build    build for production to /dist/.

 ## Generators